JWST Slew Times and Overheads

 - Subsequent slews, for example, to:

-- dither/nod (for improving data quality)
+- dither/nod (for improving data quality or obtaining background)

 - mosaic (for observing a wider field)